Identity Theft: The New Financial Nightmare

 Two words – Report and Counter

-First, once you have established your identity has been stolen, Report it immediately.
+First, once you have established your identity has been stolen, report it immediately.
 Don’t let a thief enjoy the fruits of your labor and make your life miserable.
 First, contact all of your credit card companies.
 The credit card companies will know what to do.
 Also, have them send you a credit card statement so you can determine what is correct and what is not.
 Then, contact all three credit bureaus and have a security hold placed on your account.
 Then, contact the local police and Federal Trade Commission.
 In the event you received information through the Internal Revenue Service, contact them and explain your story.
-These organizations will aide you in stopping the thief from getting any further.
+These organizations will aid you in stopping the thief from getting any further.

 Next, Counter.
 Once you receive your credit card statements and reported the incident, get your side of the story out to all interested parties.
 Tell them what happened, what is correct, and what is a stolen item.
 Doing this will not be easy, but if you want your credit back, you must.

 You should expect credit card companies, collection agents, and attorneys to contact you threatening to collect the debt.
 Always be patient with them.
 Tell them your identity was stolen and that you are working to remedy the process.
 It may be wise to hire an attorney to represent you during this difficult time.
-Though an attorney cannot waive a magic wand, an attorney can be someone in your corner who knows how to deal with this situation best and prevent it form recurring.
+Though an attorney cannot wave a magic wand, an attorney can be someone in your corner who knows how to deal with this situation best and prevent it from recurring.

 Identity theft is an unfortunate fact of life in America and the World around us.
 With a little effort on your part, the worst can be prevented.
-Don’t be a victim who finds out too late and don’t give up.
+Don’t be a victim who finds out too late and doesn’t give up.
 Contact The Center if you have any questions regarding identity theft.